proc7ts/push-iterator/README.md

 - `itsEvery(iterable, test): boolean` - Tests whether all elements of the given `iterable` pass the test implemented by the provided function.
 - `itsFirst(iterable): T | undefined` - Extracts the first element of the given `iterable`, if any.
+- `itsHead(iterable, accept): PushIterator` - Iterates over the head elements of the given iterable and returns its tail iterator.
 - `itsIterated(iterable, accept): boolean` - Iterates over elements of the given `iterable`.
 - `itsIterator(iterable)` - Starts iteration over the given `iterable`.
 Always returns a push iterator.
 - `itsReduction(iterable, reducer, initialValue): T` - Applies a function against an accumulator and each element